prapin/LuaGenericCall/README.md

 	lua_pushstring(L, msg);
 	fct(L);

-This sample is a complicated way to implement the {{Hello World}} program.
+This sample is a complicated way to implement the `Hello World` program.
 The first return value is a pointer to a Lua registered C function, the global `print` function.
 The second value, a simple string, is retrieved through a callback function, which receives as its `ptr` argument the address of variable `msg`.
 Then we can print the message by pushing the message onto Lua stack and call the `print` function directly by C (which is certainly not a good practice in normal situations).

 ### 4. Numerical arrays